fetchai/ledger/docs/branching-model.md

  * `refactor`: Not a change in functionality, but a general improvement to code health
  * `backport`: Porting a fix from the [master branch](#master-branch) to an existing [release branch](#release-branches)

-Jira ticket numbers must be present in the branch names in order for the Jira <-> GitHub plugin to link them automatically.
-But they must not be used as the whole branch name, because they are not descriptive enough out of that context.
+Jira ticket numbers should be present in the branch names, to allow the Jira <-> GitHub plugin to link them automatically.
+But they must not be used as the whole branch name, because they are not descriptive enough out of Jira's context.
+In addition to branches, pull requests can also be linked as described in [Integration (pull requests)](#integration-pull-requests).

 **Examples**